 Viracon architectural products carry limited warranties.
 Failure to adhere to the following guideline for spandrel glass will void its warranty.
 Viracon does not recommend or warrant applications in which insulation is applied directly to the glass.
 The area behind the panel must be vented to prevent condensation from forming on cold interior surfaces.
-Insulation should be installed with a 1" space between the glass and insulating.
+Insulation should be installed with a 1" space between the glass and insulation.

 Structural Silicone Glazing